The British Consulate General in Melbourne represents UK government in South Australia, Tasmania and Victoria.

 Notarial and documentary services

-Our consulates around Australia are unable to carry out notarial acts under the Commissioner of Oaths Act 1889, and on instruction from the Foreign & Commonwealth Office in London.
+Our consulates around Australia are unable to carry out notarial acts under the Commissioner of Oaths Act 1889, and on instruction from the Foreign, Commonwealth & Development Office in London.

 This includes certifying documents as true copies of originals, administering oaths or taking affidavits.
 For these or other notarial acts, or the legalising of documents, please contact a notary public.